 Mule Deer and White-Tailed Deer (Rifle-only)

 Natural Resources offers two December weekend hunts of TWO-DAYS each.
 This limited hunting period is intended to help emphasize the use of hunting as a population management tool, rather than encouraging a highly selective harvest of “trophy” buck deer.
 Hunters can harvest any deer they choose, including a “trophy” buck, but passing on deer with the intent of pursuing a larger-antlered animal could result in an unfilled tag.
 Doe hunters are also limited to TWO-DAY hunts, but this normally does not prevent a hunter from harvesting a deer.

 Hunters must first draw a GMU 512 (Air Force Academy) deer license through the Colorado Parks and Wildlife application process.
 Hunters who successfully draw a deer license will receive a letter from the base (typically in June) with detailed instructions.
 In 2019, a minimum of 10 preference points was required to draw a resident buck license, and 3 points for a doe license.

 American Elk (Rifle-only)

 Cow elk hunting is offered October 1 through January 31, Monday-Friday.
 To enter a lottery drawing for an over-the-counter cow elk license, sign up here between January 1st and May 31st and pay the $6 non-refundable fee.
 The first ten randomly drawn applicants are notified by letter in mid-June and contacted in priority order when the season begins.
 Successful applicants will receive a Colorado Parks and Wildlife cow elk voucher from Natural Resources to purchase a license through a state licensing agent.
 The cow elk licenses are additional tags (State "B" license) that do not require preference points to be drawn.
-An average of 5 elk per year have been harvested in GMU 512 since 2001.
+An average of 5 elk per year has been harvested in GMU 512 since 2001.

 There is no guarantee if you are one of the first ten drawn applicants that you will receive a license voucher.
 Elk hunting is only conducted as-needed to meet population and habitat objectives.